bitrise-io/devcenter/_articles/reviews/codesigndoc-update-draft.md

    * For a **Xamarin** project:

          bash -l -c "$(curl -sfL https://raw.githubusercontent.com/bitrise-tools/codesigndoc/master/_scripts/install_wrap-xamarin.sh)"
 4. The tool will automatically scan your project and look for a `.xcodeproj` or `.xcworkspace` file and do the rest.

    If the scanner does not find the files, open your `Finder.app` and drag-and-drop your project's `.xcodeproj` or `.xcworkspace` file into the command line in your `Terminal`.

+#### Troubleshooting the UITest scanner

+If you run `./codesigndoc scan xcodeuitests` and the scanner cannot find the desired scheme, follow these steps:

+1. Make sure your scheme is valid for running a UITest.

+   It has to contain a UITest target that is enabled to run.

 ### Uploading the files to Bitrise with codesigndoc